Nations Are Wielding Their Sovereign Wealth Funds as Tools of Power

 Each sovereign wealth fund is different and needs to be understood in the context of the particular transaction being entered into.
 Comprehensive and accurate information about a fund and how it operates is a must.
 Some sovereign wealth funds have been formed with potentially conflicting incentives, not only to make profitable investments, but also to further political and social objectives.
 Others can be used for political purposes even though that is not their mandate, which can cause a fundamental divergence between the interests of the sovereign wealth funds and those of other purely economic investors.

-In this climate, policymakers and investors would do well to understand better the interconenctive tissue that binds Russia, Arab sovereign wealth funds, and Middle Eastern states undergoing rapid transformations.
+In this climate, policymakers and investors would do well to understand better the interconnective tissue that binds Russia, Arab sovereign wealth funds, and Middle Eastern states undergoing rapid transformations.

 Adam Ereli is founder and principal of Iberoamerican Consulting Corporation, a strategic advisory firm based in Washington.
 He served as a diplomat in the Middle East for 24 years and was U.S. ambassador to Bahrain from 2007 to 2011